Montevideo

 Montevideo (/ˌmɒntɪvɪˈdeɪoʊ/, /USalso-'vɪdioʊ/; /es/) is the capital and largest city of Uruguay.
-According to the 2023 census, the city proper has a population of 1,302,954 (about 37.2% of the country's total population) in an area of 201 sqkm.
+As of the 2023 census, the city proper has a population of 1,287,452, making up about 36.8% of the country's total population, in an area of 201 sqkm.
 Montevideo is situated on the southern coast of the country, on the northeastern bank of the Río de la Plata.

-A Portuguese garrison was established in the place where today is the city of Montevideo in November 1723.
+A Portuguese garrison was established at the site of modern-day Montevideo in November 1723.
 The Portuguese garrison was expelled in February 1724 by a Spanish soldier, Bruno Mauricio de Zabala, as a strategic move amidst the Spanish-Portuguese dispute over the platine region.
 There is no official document establishing the foundation of the city, but the "Diario" of Bruno Mauricio de Zabala officially mentions the date of 24 December 1726 as the foundation, corroborated by presential witnesses.
 The complete independence from Buenos Aires as a real city was not reached until 1 January 1730.
 It was also under brief British rule in 1807, but eventually the city was retaken by Spanish criollos who defeated the British invasions of the River Plate.
-Montevideo is the seat of the administrative headquarters of Mercosur and ALADI, Latin America's leading trade blocs, a position that entailed comparisons to the role of Brussels in Europe.
+Montevideo is the seat of the administrative headquarters of Mercosur and ALADI, Latin America's leading trade blocs, a position that has entailed comparisons to the role of Brussels in Europe.

-The 2019 Mercer's report on quality of life rated Montevideo first in Latin America, a rank the city has consistently held since 2005.
+The 2019 Mercer report on quality of life rated Montevideo first in Latin America, a rank the city has consistently held since 2005.
 As of 2010, Montevideo was the 19th largest city economy in the continent and 9th highest income earner among major cities.
 In 2022, it has a projected GDP of $53.9 billion, with a per capita of $30,148.

-In 2018, it was classified as a beta global city ranking eighth in Latin America and 84th in the world.
+In 2018, it was classified as a beta global city, ranking eighth in Latin America and 84th in the world.
 Montevideo hosted every match during the first FIFA World Cup in 1930.
-Described as a "vibrant, eclectic place with a rich cultural life", and "a thriving tech center and entrepreneurial culture", Montevideo ranked eighth in Latin America on the 2013 MasterCard Global Destination Cities Index.
+It has been described as a "vibrant, eclectic place with a rich cultural life", and "a thriving tech center and entrepreneurial culture".

-The city features historic European architecture, and is considered one of the cities with the most art deco influence.
-It is the hub of commerce and higher education in Uruguay as well as its chief port and financial hub, anchoring the metropolitan area with a population of around 2 million.
+The city features historic European architecture and is considered one of the cities with the most art deco influence.
+It is the hub of commerce and higher education in Uruguay as well as its chief port and financial hub, anchoring a metropolitan area with a population of around 2 million.